|Coordinates:||64.57186 N 78.17130 W|

 Sometimes there is met a group of inuksuit and in such cases this is not a beacon but rather a story told in stone.
 Unfortunately in most cases there is nobody left to translate these stories to modern people.

 Travellers of European descent quickly appreciated advantages of these stone beacons.
-Already at the first half of 19th century explorers built their own stone cairns, often pointing to a bottle with a message nearby.
+Already at the first half of the 19th century explorers built their own stone cairns, often pointing to a bottle with a message nearby.

 Wonder of Inuksuk Point

 Although inuksuit are found throughout the Canada's Arctic and there are similar monuments in Iceland, Faroe Islands and even India, there is one special place with more than 100 of inuksuit located over an area of few hectares - Inuksuk Point.

 This is small peninsula at the southwestern part of Baffin Island.
 Sea here is receding - Earth crust here still "remembers" the heavy burden of the last glaciation and still is rising up.

 Even the oldest Inuit do not remember when these inuksuit were erected.
 It is known that in this place islanders living on Baffin Island embarked over the Foxy Channel to Southampton Island.